zsofiasomlai/pbx-group-security/content/blog/dinis/my-dream-head-of-app-sec.md

 3. by creating networks of security champions across all areas of the business, that allow us to share security knowledge and empower effective decision making
 4. by integrating threat models with our JIRA based company wide graph database (so that everything is hyperlinked and the right vulns and risks are connected to the right technical and business owners)
-5. by having maximum visibility into what is happening in the applications when executed in in QA, Test and Prod environments
+5. by having maximum visibility into what is happening in the applications when executed in QA, Test and Prod environments
 6. by using Tests to communicate with development teams (and helping those teams to improve their testing capabilities and coverage)

 **OK, so who do we need to help us achieve this?**

 The person that we want is somebody that will thrive on this challenge; who basically wants to figure out, implement, and make sure we have solutions that scale for application security.

-The reality is that we already know a lot about writing secure code and writing secure applications at Photobox.
+The reality is that we already know a lot about writing secure code and writing secure applications at Photobox Group.
 We’ve also put a lot of work into creating environments where applications can be executed securely.
 And there is a whole range of technologies that can facilitate the next stage of our journey.
 The question is scalability.
 We do this in a way that doesn't require a huge amount of security touch points, which usually turn security into a bottle neck.

 For example, even if we could review all the code line by line, and had all the time in the world to make changes, that model just wouldn't scale.
 With hundreds of developers, you would need dozens or hundreds of security consultants.
 That means the only way this scales is if we can automate the knowledge and the workflows that are available to our security team - and do that in a way that our developers have access to every day (namely via their team's Security Champion).